docker/go-units/README.md

 ## Usage

-See the [docs in godoc](https://godoc.org/github.com/docker/go-units) for examples and documentation.
+See the [docs](https://pkg.go.dev/github.com/docker/go-units) for examples and documentation.

 ## Copyright and license